· ·

 7. Serve with bread or crackers for dipping.

-How to bake Camembert in an air fryer?
+How to bake camembert in an air fryer?

 I bought an air fryer last year and ever since I am also testing most of my baked/fried recipes with my air fryer.